 What information does Copy Me That collect and use?

-if you sign up using email then then we save the email address that you provide us.
-If you sign up with Facebook then we save your Facebook name as well as (optionally) your Facebook email.
-If you provide us with a public name or public profile image (displayed on your shared recipes) then we also save these.
-You can always update your email address, public profile image, and public name.
-Your account password is stored safely (encrypted) in our database.
+If you sign up using email then we save the email address that you provide us.
+If you sign up using Facebook then we save your Facebook name, profile image, and (optionally) email address.
+If you provide us with a profile name, profile description, or profile image (displayed on your shared recipes) then we also save these.
+You can always update your email address and profile information.
+Your account password is stored safely (encrypted, hashed) in our database.

 Location and device information

 When you visit a page or perform an action in Copy Me That then we log what device, browser, and operating system you are using.
 We also log your IP address, which can be used to determine your general physical location.
 We also collect this information when you copy a recipe using the Copy Me That button.
 This information helps us understand how you and others are using Copy Me That, which helps us improve our service.
 We also collect this information to help ensure the security of our systems.